 For the first tranche, stock-based compensation expense is being recognized over the requisite service period.
-For the second, third and fourth tranches, stock-based compensation expense for each tranche is recognized depending upon the number of the operating metrics management deems probable of being achieved during the performance periods in each reporting period.
-As of March 31, 2018, based on management's quarterly assessment, three of the six operating metrics were considered probable of being achieved during the performance periods.
+For the second, third and fourth tranches, stock-based compensation expense for each tranche is recognized if an operating metric has been achieved, or if management believes it is probable that an operating metric will be achieved during the performance periods in each reporting period.
+As of October 30, 2018, two operating metrics have been achieved, and based on management's quarterly assessment, one additional operating metric was considered probable of being achieved during the performance periods.
 Accordingly, stock-based compensation expense is being recognized for the second, third and fourth tranches over the requisite service period.